pupilfirst/wd201-scripts/nodejs-deep-dive/callbacks-promise-async-await/README.md

 Render image: Data from https://image.example.com/john
 ```

-Now, imagine, if you had some other functions like resizing the image, applying some trasnformation etc, then the sample code would look something like:
+Now, imagine, if you had some other functions like resizing the image, applying some transformation etc, then the sample code would look something like:

 ```js
 fetchUserDetails("john", (imageURL) => {